jtleniger/amplify-ui-5028/README.md

 - Fill in cognito environment variables (see .env.sample, create your own .env.local)
 - Run the app
-- Sign in (this will redirect to `/projected`)
+- Sign in (this will redirect to `/protected`)
 - Refresh.
 The `ProtectedView` and `HomeView` will show that the user is signed out
 - Navigate to `/signin`.
-A signin attempt will as the user is already signed in
+A signin attempt will fail as the user is already signed in